 If anyone is found to be flying in the ‘No Fly Zone’ the Committee will invoke the Disciplinary Procedures as stated in our Club Constitution.

-In view of the size of our flying strip and the confines of the surrounding flying area (Overflying the public highway is not permitted) no gas turbine powered aircraft are to be flown.
+In view of the size of our flying strip and the confines of the surrounding flying area (Overflying the public highway is not permitted) no gas turbine powered aircraft or drones are to be flown.

 Please Note that Flying is not permitted before 10.00am or after dusk by any aircraft irrespective of the noise levels it may generate.